TheNetworkOfficial/mt-02-candidate-website/frontend/src/assets/content/issues/health.md

 Luckily, there is an easy solution to all of this.
 Single payer, universal healthcare, accessible to all American citizens, with an opt out.
 And before you ask where the money for it would come from, I would say that a good place to start would be pulling the <strong>2+ trillion</strong> in federal subsidies we are already paying insurance companies already each year, since at least to me, paying a company to rob me is a little crazy.

-**Proposed policies or solutions:**
+## Proposed policies or solutions:
-As stated above, I firmly believe that a single payer universal health care system is a fundamental change needed in the United States, and I would make it a priority to support such legislation, so long as it can deliver the following:
+**1. Single Payer Healthcare** As stated above, I firmly believe that a single payer universal health care system is a fundamental change needed in the United States, and I would make it a priority to support such legislation, so long as it can deliver the following:

 * <strong>Full Coverage Healthcare:</strong> deductibles, network providers, & corporate oversight of what qualifies as "necessary care".
 All of these artificial constraints create unnecessary barriers to accessing medical treatment, and drive up the price you pay for service.
 At the end of the day, your healthcare should be between you, and your doctor, and absolutely no one else.
 Preventative healthcare in particular should not be gatekept by what policy you can afford, and it has been definitively proven time and again that greater access to prophylactic care reduces emergency room visits, medical debt, and disability rates.
 Under a full coverage, single payer healthcare system, you will pay significantly less out of pocket, while getting access to higher quality healthcare.